anvis/GenAI/GenAI/Notes/01-Intro to GenAI.md

 ## What is GenAI?
 Generative AI is a type of artificial intelligence focused on the ability of computers to use models to create content like images, text, code, and synthetic data.

+Generative AI is an exciting field of artificial intelligence that opens the door to creating new and original content, spanning from written text to stunning visuals and even computer-generated music.

 The foundation of Generative AI applications are large language models (LLMs) and foundation models (FMs).

 Large Language Models (LLMs) are trained effectively on vast volumes of data and use billions of parameters, Then LLM's get the ability to generate original output for tasks like completing sentences, translating languages and answering questions etc.,